hubanerob/nodejs-ex/carolina originale/README.md

 There are four methods to get started with OpenShift v3:

   - Running a virtual machine with Vagrant
+  - Running a virtual machine managed by minishift
   - Starting a Docker container
   - Downloading the binary
   - Running an Ansible playbook